Friday, March 24, 2017

 The issue I have with using #10 cans of dehydrated foods is I don’t use the entire can in a couple months.
 Normally, I fill a 1-quart canning jar to cook out of that one and the remaining amount is re-packed in three canning jars with absorbers for later use.

 Today, I had to open another #10 can but didn’t have any extra canning jars.
 So I decided to try vacuum bagging the remaining amount and put the bagged amount back into the #10 can.
 It worked out perfectly.
 Now when I need to re-fill the working jar I simply will cut off the top of the sealed bag, re-fill the working jar and re-vacuum-seal the same bag for next time I need a refill.
 Quick and easy!
-The width of the bag stock used is 8 inches wide.
+The width of the bag stock used is 8 inches wide by 12 inches long.

 I have not had a rodent problem in all the years of storing food so I’m hoping that the cans plastic lid will deter any rodents should they find a way into my storage area.
 We’ll see.